Banchō Sarayashiki: Adaptations

 Manga artist Rumiko Takahashi included a parody of the legend of Okiku in her romantic comedy Maison Ikkoku.
 As part of an Obon event, the residents of Ikkoku-kan take part in a summer festival; Kyoko dresses up as Okiku and is supposed to hide in a shallow well.

 The manga Akane-banashi depicts a rakugo performance of the legend of Okiku.
+Notably, this rendition is a comedic adaptation of the story; when three men go to see the well Okiku's ghost rises out of, one of them realizes what a beautiful woman she is, causing her popularity to suddenly increase.
+As the story progresses, Okiku ends up behaving like a performer rather than a vengeful ghost; at its climax, rather than counting nine plates, she counts eighteen.
+When asked why, she delivers the story's punchline: she doubled up on the number of plates she counted so she can take the next day off.

 The noted fiction writer Yūko Tsushima refers to the legend in her novel The Chrysanthemum Beetle (菊虫, Kikumushi), in which the main character, engaged in a romantic relationship coloured by jealousy, helps her friend clean insects from her flat.
 Her friend's daughter takes one to show to her father, but the insect disappears and her father tells her that it was probably a Chrysanthemum beetle that turned into a white butterfly.
 He then tells her of Okiku, a maid who put a needle on her master's (her lover) plate and was murdered as punishment, and whose vengeance lives on in the form of the beetle.

 Another adaptation was made in 2002, in Story 4 of the Japanese television drama Kaidan Hyaku Shosetsu.

 Okiku and her legend also appear in Rin Chupeco's 2014 horror novel The Girl from the Well and its sequel, The Suffering.
 In this adaptation, Okiku is a vengeful spirit who punishes child murderers.

 The Ring is a horror media franchise featuring Sadako (or Samara).
 Sadako is a girl who died in a well and seeks revenge by making a haunted videotape and killing whoever views it.
 Her appearance and traits are based on the Okiku legend.
 Sadako is depicted as meeting Okiku in the manga series Sadako at the End of the World.